As dental practices across the country are forced into remote work, here are some tips for making each day matter.

 We have created a list for each team member to help everyone stay productive, and there’s a lot on it.
 Here are some of the most important items to consider while you simultaneously work remotely and prepare for reopening:

-- Research the new Teledentistry offerings, is a fit for your practice?
+- Research the new Teledentistry solutions available and determine if it’s a fit for your practice?

 - Work with the business team and learn the Continuing Care Module.
 Create a plan to clean it up and start using it